madisuryapr/Portfolio/README.md

 - Model 1: One Break occurs in Level only, and
 - Model 2: One Break occurs in both Level and Trend.

-Furthermore, this structural break test hypothizes the null as "Non-stationary process (Unit Root) within data", whereas alternative as
-"Stationary process with one break within data".
-Details regarding the model and estimation can be obtained in:
+Details regarding test construction can be obtained in:

 [Zivot, E., & Andrews, D.W.K.
 (1992).
 Further evidence on the great crash, the oil-price shock, and the unit-root hypothesis. _Journal of Business & Economic Statistics_, 10(3), 251-270.](https://www.jstor.org/stable/1391541)